nishantHolla/tetris-ai/README.md

     - games_per_chromosome (positive integer): Number of games to play for each chromosome in the population
     - moves_per_game (positive integer): Maximum number of moves each game should be played for
     - elitism_rate (decimal between 0 and 1): Percentage of the population to be carried over to the next generation
-    - mutation_rate (deciaml between 0 and 1): Percentage of population to be mutated in each generation For example
+    - mutation_rate (deciaml between 0 and 1): Percentage of population to be mutated in each generation<br />
+For example
 ```bash
 100 100 10 5000 0.2 0.4